Add app configuration policies for managed Android Enterprise devices

 - Device enrollment type: This setting is set to Managed devices.

-Select Associated App.
-Choose the app you want to define a configuration policy.
-Select from the list of Android work profile apps that you've approved and synchronized with Intune.
+- Select Targeted App.
+Choose the app that you want to associate a configuration policy with.
+Select from the list of Android Enterprise fully managed work profile apps that you've approved and synchronized with Intune.

 - Prompt.
 Prompt the user to accept or deny.